aprimr/ShortUrl/Readme.md

 # URL Shortener App

-A simple URL shortener application that allows users to shorten long URLs and access them through custom short links.
+A simple URL shortener application that allows users to shorten long URLs, access them through custom short links, and save frequently used URLs.
 It consists of a backend API built with Express.js and a frontend built with React and Tailwind CSS.

 ## Features:

 - Shorten long URLs and generate unique short URLs.
+- Save and manage frequently used URLs (saved locally on the user's device).
 - Responsive UI for mobile and desktop devices.

 ## Technologies Used:

 - **Frontend:** React, Tailwind CSS
 - **Backend:** Node.js, Express.js, MongoDB
-- **API:** RESTful API for creating, fetching URLs.
+- **API:** RESTful API for creating and fetching URLs.

+## Live Demo:

+Check out the live version of the app: [Live URL Shortener](https://shorturl-jaj5.onrender.com)

 ## API Endpoints: